 Kettles are depressions that form from dead ice.
 When glaciers recede, large blocks of ice are left behind.
 If outwash gets dumped around it, ice melts in the middle.
-This creates a depression lake which are kettles.
+This creates a depression lake which is a kettle.

-Most glaciers have breaks (or crevasses) at the top of then.
+Most glaciers have breaks (or crevasses) at the top of them.
 These brittle parts in glaciers are deep cracks due to the stress of moving on rocky terrain beneath.

 Glaciers are large masses of ice that move slowly over long periods of time.
 They start out at a depth where the temperature is below freezing and the pressure is low.

 Glaciers are found all over the world, but they are most commonly found at high altitudes in cold regions such as Alaska, Iceland, Europe, and the Arctic.